audomsak/service-registry/installation-guide.md

    ![Deploying Service Registry](images/service-registry-deployment-8.png)

-## Testing Service Registry via REST API
+## Testing Service Registry

-Once you've finished setting the Service Registry, you might need to run a few tests/checks to make sure that everything is working as expected.
+Once you've finished setting up the Service Registry, you might need to run a few tests/checks to make sure that everything is working as expected.
 Service Registry can be interacted with via 3 main channels/methods.

 1. Web console
 2. REST API
 3. Client API (Programming)

 You've already seen how to access the web console in the previous steps.
-Now, we'll have a look how to interact with the Service Registry via REST APIs also a quick example of performance testing.
+Now, we'll have a look at how to interact with the Service Registry via REST APIs also a quick example of performance testing.

 ### REST API testing using Postman